Creating an estate plan is not just about telling your loved ones who gets your property after you die.

 A trust, on the other hand, can be set up and administered entirely privately, without court intervention.
 There are many types of trust, but a “revocable living trust” is used to allow you a way to administer your assets during your lifetime, at your incapacity, and on your death, without the necessity of involving the Probate Court.
 It provides for a clear line of successor trustees who will manage your trust assets for you during your lifetime if you are unable to manage your assets on your own, and upon your death.

-For more information on Estate Planning, call Elder Care Law Group at 314-932-5573 or contact us online.
+For more information on Estate Planning, call Elder Care Law Practice at 314-932-5573 or contact us online.